Get in Touch

 • Encrypting removable disks with dm-crypt/LUKS

-• Encrypting the swap partition with dm-crypt
+• Creating encrypted swap partitions with dm-crypt

 • Automatically encrypting files with eCryptfs